JosePaumard/jdk8-lambda-tour/README.md

 of the score to take into account that the blank letters score 0.

 Nice little problem, and it turns out that it is still solvable with a map / filter / reduce approach, thus fully lambda based.
 Great !

+More on the Movie database example.

+A nice question I had on this example is : "and how about the most seen duo of actors".
+This question is pretty straigthforward if your actors are in a DB with a basic SQL engine.
+With the Stream API, it's a bit trickier, and cant be solved using a brute force method, due to the number of cases to evaluate.
+There's no Collector for that, to we have to build our own.
+And if we want to go parallel, we need to be careful about using concurrent structures.